open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

 type InstallStrategy struct {
 	// Type is the type of the install strategy, it can be:
 	// - Manual: no automatic install
-	// - ClusterLabelSelector: install to clusters with certain labels
 	// - Placements: install to clusters selected by placements.
 	// +kubebuilder:validation:Enum=Manual;Placements
 	// +kubebuilder:default:=Manual
 	// +optional
 	Type string `json:"type"`

-	// ClusterLabelSelector is a label selector honored when install strategy type is
+	// Placements is a list of placement references honored when install strategy type is
-	// ClusterLabelSelector
-	// +optional
-	ClusterLabelSelector *metav1.LabelSelector `json:"labelSelector,omitempty"`

-	// Placements is a list of placement references, addon settings and rollout strategy
-	// honored when installing strategy type is Placements.
-	// All clusters selected by these placements will install the addon.
+	// Placements.
+All clusters selected by these placements will install the addon
 	// If one cluster belongs to multiple placements, it will only apply the strategy defined
 	// later in the order.
-That is to say, the strategy defined later in the order overrides the
+That is to say, The latter strategy overrides the previous one.
-	// previous.
 	// +optional
-	Placements []PlacementStrategies `json:"placements,omitempty"`
+	Placements []PlacementStrategy `json:"placements,omitempty"`
 }

-type PlacementStrategies struct {
+type PlacementStrategy struct {
-	// Name of the placement strategy
+	// Placement is the reference to a placement Placement PlacementRef `json:",inline"`
-	// +kubebuilder:validation:Required
-	// +required
-	Name string `json:"name"`

-	// Placement reference.
-	// +kubebuilder:validation:Required
-	// +required
-	Placement PlacementRef `json:"placement,omitempty"`

-	// AddonTemplate is the template to generate ManagedClusterAddon.
+	// Configs is the configuration of managedClusterAddon during installation.
-	// +optional
-	AddonTemplate ManagedClusterAddOnSpec `json:"addonTemplate,omitempty"`
+	// User can override the configuration by updating the managedClusterAddon directly.
+	Configs []AddOnConfig `json:"configs,omitempty"`

-	// The rollout strategy to apply new addon configs.
+	// The rollout strategy to apply addon configurations change.
-	// The rollout strategy watches the default configs and addon template configs change.
+	// The rollout strategy only watches the addon configurations defined in ClusterManagementAddOn.
-	// If the rollout strategy is not defined, the default strategy UpdateAll is used.
-	// If there are configs change during the rollout process, the rollout will start over.
-	// For example, addon template configs list configA and configB.
-The change in configA triggers
-	// the rollout.
-If the configB is also changed before the rollout is complete, the current
-	// rollout stops and the rollout starts over.
 	// +optional
 	RolloutStrategy RolloutStrategy `json:"rolloutStrategy,omitempty"`
 }